Plant: Nonfood products

 Plants grown as industrial crops are the source of a wide range of products used in manufacturing.
 Nonfood products include essential oils, natural dyes, pigments, waxes, resins, tannins, alkaloids, amber and cork.
 Products derived from plants include soaps, shampoos, perfumes, cosmetics, paint, varnish, turpentine, rubber, latex, lubricants, linoleum, plastics, inks, and gums.
 Renewable fuels from plants include firewood, peat and other biofuels.
 The fossil fuels coal, petroleum and natural gas are derived from the remains of aquatic organisms including phytoplankton in geological time.
 Many of the coal fields date to the Carboniferous period of Earth's history.
 Terrestrial plants also form type III kerogen, a source of natural gas.

 Structural resources and fibres from plants are used to construct dwellings and to manufacture clothing.
 Wood is used for buildings, boats, and furniture, and for smaller items such as musical instruments and sports equipment.
 Wood is pulped to make paper and cardboard.
-Cloth is often made from cotton, flax, ramie or synthetic fibres such as rayon and acetate derived from plant cellulose.
+Cloth is often made from cotton, flax, ramie or synthetic fibres such as rayon, derived from plant cellulose.
 Thread used to sew cloth likewise comes in large part from cotton.

 Ornamental plants

 Thousands of plant species are cultivated for their beauty and to provide shade, modify temperatures, reduce wind, abate noise, provide privacy, and reduce soil erosion.
-Plants are the basis of a multibillion-dollar per year tourism industry, which includes travel to historic gardens, national parks, rainforests, forests with colorful autumn leaves, and festivals such as Japan's and America's cherry blossom festivals.
+Plants are the basis of a multibillion-dollar per year tourism industry, which includes travel to historic gardens, national parks, rainforests, forests with colourful autumn leaves, and festivals such as Japan's and America's cherry blossom festivals.

 Plants may be grown indoors as houseplants, or in specialized buildings such as greenhouses.
 Plants such as Venus flytrap, sensitive plant and resurrection plant are sold as novelties.
 Art forms specializing in the arrangement of cut or living plant include bonsai, ikebana, and the arrangement of cut or dried flowers.
 Ornamental plants have sometimes changed the course of history, as in tulipomania.

 In science

+The traditional study of plants is the science of botany.
 Basic biological research has often used plants as its model organisms.
 In genetics, the breeding of pea plants allowed Gregor Mendel to derive the basic laws governing inheritance, and examination of chromosomes in maize allowed Barbara McClintock to demonstrate their connection to inherited traits.
 The plant Arabidopsis thaliana is used in laboratories as a model organism to understand how genes control the growth and development of plant structures.
 Tree rings provide a method of dating in archeology, and a record of past climates.
 The study of plant fossils, or Paleobotany, provides information about the evolutions of plants, paleogeographical reconstructions, and past climate change.
 Plant fossils can also help determine the age of rocks.